Passing HSK Level 6 Exam – Success Story

-We’ve asked a number of students who have passed HSK 6 to share their experience in taking the exam, and give tips and advice to help future test takers like you get better prepared to pass the HSK 6 exam.
+We’ve asked a number of students who have passed HSK 6 to share their experience in taking the exam, and give tips and advice to help future test takers like you increase the odds of passing the HSK 6 exam.

 (The interview was originally conducted in Chinese and translated to English)

 Well, I took the paper-based HSK 6 exam in Beijing last year.
-I had studied Chinese for 4 years before I took the exam.
+I had studied Chinese for 4 years before taking the exam.
 I got 267 out of 300.
 Considering the passing score is 180, I am very happy with my result.

 Personally, I don’t find the HSK 6 exam difficult, at least not as difficult as I thought.
 I think the difficulty of the HSK 6 exam has been exaggerated somehow.
 It seems many people hesitate to believe they can pass the HSK 6.
 They are often daunted due to a lack of knowledge, thinking HSK 6 is “untouchable”, thus giving up trying for no reason.
 Eventually, they stagnate at HSK 5 or HSK 4.
 But if you keep on studying Chinese after reaching HSK 5, I would say there is a good chance you’ll be able to pass HSK 6 in one year or so.

 First of all, I have to say the exam is quite expensive.
-I took the paper-based HSK 6 exam and paid 650rmb for it (It’s the same price if you choose the internet-based HSK), and I heard it’s even more expensive to take the HSK outside China.
+I took the paper-based HSK 6 exam and paid 650rmb for it (It’s the same price if you opt for the internet-based HSK), and I heard it’s even more expensive to take the HSK outside China.

-The exam center I chose was located in a university.
+The exam center I chose was located at a university.
 More people took the exam than I had anticipated.
-We had around 20 people in one room, mostly from Asian countries, Korean and Japan I think.
+We had around 20 people in one room, mostly from Asian countries – Korea and Japan I think.
 I only saw another westerner guy like me.
 Many Korean students were still cracking books at the last minute, which made me kind of nervous.
 They reminded me of my earlier days when I took the Chinese exam at my school.

 The reading section mainly tests your vocabulary and grammar.
-You are supposed to have a good grasp of 关联词 (conjunctive words), for example.
-The main challenge of reading is that you are required to answer 50 questions (multiple choices) in 50 minutes, basically leaving you no time to think.
+You are expected to have a good grasp of 关联词 (conjunctive words), for example.
+The main challenge of reading is that you must answer 50 questions (multiple choices) within 50 minutes.
+Basically, there is no time for you to think.

 Before I forget, I’d like to remind you to bring two pencils (2B) and an eraser to the exam if you take the paper-based HSK.
 Though you can write with a pen in the writing section, I suggest you use a pencil instead.
 If you write something wrong, you can always erase it and write again.
 The paper will look tidy and neat.

-If you to want to get higher marks in the HSK 6 exam, work on your vocabulary.
+If you to want to get a higher score on the HSK 6 exam, work on your vocabulary.
 I don’t mean just the standard 5,000 words by Hanban requirement.
 As I found out, there were many words in the reading section out of the scope of the 5,000.
 So when you are learning Chinese, work out some ways to build your vocabulary effectively.

 I used two books primarily for mock tests.
-One is called 汉语水平考试模拟试题集(HSK6-second edition) published by Beijing Language and Culture University Press.
-The other is called 汉语水平考试真题集(HSK6-2018 edition) published by People’s Education Press.
+One is called 汉语水平考试模拟试题集(HSK 6-second edition) published by Beijing Language and Culture University Press.
+The other is called 汉语水平考试真题集(HSK 6-2018 edition) published by People’s Education Press.
 There are 15 mock tests altogether.
 You can get them in Beijing Foreign Languages Bookstore or on Taobao.com.
-You can also find a couple of mock tests online.
+You can also find many HSK mock tests online.

-What I mean is, you can pass any HSK exam if you follow the textbooks, learn the specific vocabulary and grammar required by the exams by rote memory, and take some proper training on exam skills, but to reach true proficiency in real life, you need to have a more active and diverse vocabulary, for example, colloquial expressions or slang to make you sound more Chinese in casual chatting, and big words, formal expressions and chengyu (idioms) to sound more sophisticated when giving a lecture, a speech or writing a report.
-To me, the journey of Chinese learning never ends!
+What I mean is that you can pass any HSK exam if you follow the textbooks, learn the specific vocabulary and required grammar by rote memory, and take some proper training on exam skills, but to reach true proficiency in real life, you need to have a more active and diverse vocabulary, for example, colloquial expressions or slang to make you sound more Chinese in casual chatting, and big words, formal expressions and chengyu (idioms) to sound more sophisticated when giving a lecture, a speech or writing a report.
+I believe the journey of Chinese learning never ends!

 Thank you for your time, Thomas!